ansys/pystk/doc/source/api/ansys/stk/core/vgt/ITimeToolPointSamplingInterval.rst

 ITimeToolPointSamplingInterval
 ==============================

-.. py:class:: ITimeToolPointSamplingInterval
+.. py:class:: ansys.stk.core.vgt.ITimeToolPointSamplingInterval

    object

    The interface represents an interval with the time, position and velocity arrays.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: ITimeToolPointSamplingInterval

 Overview
 --------